Facebook removes Russian networks tied to intelligence services that interfered in the U.S. in 2016

 The State Department singled out the Strategic Culture Foundation in a report last month, concluding that it was “an online journal registered in Russia that is directed by Russia’s Foreign Intelligence Service (SVR) and closely affiliated with the Russian Ministry of Foreign Affairs.”

-The foundation did not immediately respond to a request for comment through its website, which is still operational.
+The foundation did not respond to a request for comment through its website, which is still operational.

 Facebook acted against two networks run by Russian intelligence services, including one by the military’s GRU intelligence agency that hacked and disseminated damaging Democratic Party emails in 2016, the company said.
+It did not specify the other intelligence agency, but the State Department report linked that network with Russia’s civilian Foreign Intelligence Service.

-It said the second network was operated by Russia’s civilian Foreign Intelligence Service, and the third by people previously affiliated with the Internet Research Agency, the St. Petersburg-based troll farm that flooded social media with misleading posts that helped bolster support for President Trump during the 2016 election.
+A second report by the Atlantic Council’s DRFLab detailed how people previously affiliated with the Internet Research Agency, the St. Petersburg-based troll farm that flooded social media with misleading posts that helped bolster support for President Trump during the 2016 election, are acting in stealthier ways this year.

+“It’s not clear that the Internet Research Agency still exists at the same scale and scope it did when exposed by independent Russian journalists or at the height of its activity targeting the United States before and after the 2016 elections,” the report says.

 The content focused on potential U.S. audiences had few followers and little apparent focus on the coming election, Facebook said.